Harry Kane signals he needs time to adapt at Bayern Munich after a loss on his debut | Sports-Games

 - Germany

-England captain Harry Kane said Sunday that he may need time to adapt to German football following a loss in his first game for Bayern Munich.
+England captain Harry Kane said Sunday that he may need time to adapt to German football following a loss in his first game for Bayern Munich and won't ''panic'' if he isn't scoring.

-“Obviously, I've spent my whole career, my whole life, in England and in the Premier League so it might take a bit of adapting to get used to a new league,” he said.

-“For me it's just about settling in, as comfortable as possible, understanding the different types of teams, the way I have to play and adapt.
-I've done that throughout my whole career, whether it's with Tottenham or the national team and I'll do that here.”
+''For me it's just about settling in, as comfortable as possible, understanding the different types of teams, the way I have to play and adapt.
+I've done that throughout my whole career, whether it's with Tottenham or the national team and I'll do that here.''
 Bayern is next in action in the opening game of the Bundesliga season against Werder Bremen on Friday.
+Kane said he will work on his link-up play with his new teammates and that his time at Bayern shouldn't be considered a success or failure on goal tallies alone.

+''It's part of the reason I joined this club because they've got amazing talent and now I feel like if we can get a good connection, then of course I will score goals,'' he said.

+''But as always in my career, you know, I never panic if I don't.
+I give my all every game.
+I try and work for the team and I think I've shown that my game is more than just goalscoring and trying to link up play and help with assists and build up.
+So that's what I'll try and do starting on Friday.''
+Kane's arrival fills a gap in the squad left when Robert Lewandowski departed for Barcelona a year ago, but Bayern is heading into the new season without an established first-choice goalkeeper.
+Captain Manuel Neuer hasn't played since breaking his leg skiing in December.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)